AdrianCeku/u5_sqlite/README.md

 If you like my work and want to help keep open source alive, please consider donating to my [ko-fi](https://ko-fi.com/adrianceku)❤️

 # Why sqlite?
 Sqlite is very convenient.
-There is no need to setup a databse and establish a connection.
+There is no need to setup a database and establish a connection.
 Your whole database lies inside one single file which can easily be beacked up and transfered

 # Getting started
 - Download the resource and place it inside your resource folder